Photography

 10 Photographic Reasons Why You Should Fall in Love with Toulouse-Lautrec

-Henri de Toulouse-Lautrec, was a French painter, printmaker, draughtsman, caricaturist, and illustrator.
+Henri de Toulouse-Lautrec was a French painter, printmaker, draughtsman, caricaturist, and illustrator.
 He produced a collection of provocative images of decadent Paris in the 19th century.
-Everyone knows his most famous works presenting the stars of Montmartre, bourdelles, and cabarets.
-But not everyone knows about his interest in photography.
+Everyone knows his most famous works, presenting the stars of Montmartre, brothels, and cabarets.
+However not everyone is aware of his interest in photography.

-Toulouse-Lautrec’s close friend, Maurice Guibert was a self-taught photographer, an agent for the champagne company Moët and Chandon, and a member of the Société française de photographie.
+Toulouse-Lautrec’s close friend, Maurice Guibert, was a self-taught photographer, an agent for the champagne company Moët and Chandon, and a member of the Société française de photographie.
 He took plenty of very interesting photographs of Toulouse-Lautrec, often using photomontages.
-Maurice Guibert’s work not only documents the life and creation of the painter, Henri de Toulouse-Lautrec, it also highlights how much photography was emerging as a specific artistic discipline that was going through its own experimentations and aesthetics.
+Maurice Guibert’s work not only documents the life and creation of the painter, Henri de Toulouse-Lautrec but also highlights how photography was emerging as a distinct artistic discipline, undergoing its own experiments and aesthetics.

 1. Lautrec and Lautrec